Blazity/next-news/README.md

 ## More resources

-You can find more in depth dive into project's underlying architecture in [next-enteprise](https://github.com/Blazity/next-enterprise) repository.
+You can find more in depth dive into project's underlying architecture in the [next-enteprise](https://github.com/Blazity/next-enterprise) repository.

 ## 🎯 Getting Started